-Preview Feature — Apps is currently in preview.
-Functionality and API may still change.
+Preview Feature — Apps is currently in the preview phase.
+Functionality and API can still

-Apps allow you to create and run custom HTML applications directly within Enneo.
+Apps allow you to create and run your own HTML applications directly in Enneo.

-Use apps for custom dashboards, reports, forms, or tools — all within the familiar Enneo interface.
+Use Apps for individual dashboards, reports, forms or tools — all within the familiar Enneo interface.

 Overview

-Apps are custom applications that return HTML and are displayed directly as a dedicated page
+Apps are custom applications that return HTML and are displayed directly in Enneo as their own page.

-- Custom dashboards — Visualize real-time data from your ERP or CRM
+- Individual Dashboards — visualize real-time data from the ERP or CRM

-- Reports and analytics — Tailored reports with custom logic
+- Reports and evaluations — tailor-made reports with own logic

 | Component | Description |